myelintek/documentation/index.rst

 ====

 A lab is a web IDE (based on JupyterLab) organized in container basis.
-You can develop DNN models in a lab and start training in the same lab or create another training containers (we call jobs) for keeping records.
+You can develop DNN models in a lab and start training.

-.. _job_term:

-Job
-===

-A job is a run of specific code, can be connected to dataset.

 .. _template_term: